-During the period of their service with our Company, we had employment agreements in place with each of our executive officers, including our CEO and our other Named Executive Officers to whom we have extended a written offer letter.
+During the period of their service with our Company, and in the cases of Dr. Jewell and Dr. Kurtoglu, since March 26, 2024 and March 28, 2024, respectively, we had employment agreements in place with each of our executive officers, including our CEO and our other Named Executive Officers to whom we have extended a written offer letter.
 Each of these arrangements was approved on our behalf by our Board or the Compensation Committee, as applicable, or by the CEO, subject to his authority as granted by the Board.
 We believe that these arrangements were appropriate to induce these individuals to forego other employment opportunities or leave their current employer for the uncertainty of a demanding position in a new and unfamiliar organization.